• Pray for people who worship at the altar of materialism to be humbled with the knowledge of their spiritual poverty.

 Over 90% of the Micronesian government’s income comes from U.S. aid, and the economy revolves around the public sector.
 Suffering from high unemployment, lack of mineral deposits, and limited tourism potential due to an isolated position and poor infrastructure, Micronesia has a population that relies heavily on subsistence farming and fishing.
 The nation has a dim economic future, as the industrial sector has not experienced much success and future reductions in U.S. aid are planned.
 Micronesian waters are abundant with tuna, which provide over half of the nation’s internal revenue.

 During the Spanish rule, all inhabitants of the islands were catholicized.
 Today Micronesia is 95% Christian, with nearly half protestant and the other Catholic.
 However, there are still traces of the former animistic traditions that focus on the power of deceased ancestors, magic, spirits, spirit possession, and the use of traditional narcotics.
 Of the Christian population, 24% are described as evangelical, but nominalism is high among the protestant churches and there is much cronyism among the leadership.
 One estimate states that 99% of the pastors in Micronesia were appointed with no theological training.
 The Micronesian church faces many challenges, including consumeristic influences from the U.S., high delinquency and suicide among the youth, Mormon missionary activity, and limited Bible translations.

 If you ask me anything in my name, I will do it. - John 14:14

 Source: Kenun Mwareiti Kot Feat Ozeki; Dan Suda

 Capital City: Palikir

-Government: Constitutional Government in Free Association with the US
+Government: Federal republic in free association with the US